Note: This is a guest blog post by Adam Enfroy (and excellent one, we must admit). The views and opinions expressed herein are those of the author.

 You can also use your Facebook pixel to create lookalike audiences based on user behavior.
 Facebook users who are similar to those who purchased high AOV products on your site make a good prospecting audience.
 Experiment with 2, 5, and 10% lookalikes to see which one works for you.

-Considering the average Facebook user clicks on approximately 8 ads per month, it is also in your best interest to make your social media ads attractive and enticing.
+Considering the average Facebook user clicks on approximately 8 ads per month, it is also in your best interest to make your social media scheduling tools make ads attractive and enticing.
 The goal is to make a lasting first impression that will leave the audience wanting to learn more about your products.
 Video and image ads in the Facebook news feed convert best.
 Quality ads drive up customer engagement and click-through-rates, increasing your relevancy score, and lowering your average cost-per-click.

 Create separate ad campaigns inside of Facebook’s Ad Editor.
 Once your main campaigns are structured, use the Power Editor to A/B test gender, age, and messaging to increase your ROAS.